 If you are concerned that your award will decrease due to taxes, talk to an accountant.
 If you wish to discuss your claim and whether you are getting fair compensation for all your damages, the Law Offices of Anidjar & Levine can help.

 Many car accident victims experience physical injuries, emotional trauma, and financial difficulties that require compensation.
 Thus, accident victims may agree to damages for lost wages, medical expenses, and other types of damages.
 Taxes will vary depending on the type of damages.
 Here are some common examples:

-- Emotional damages–The tax code does not exclude any damages intended to compensate you for emotional suffering (e.g. depression, emotional distress, PTSD) from taxable income.
-Additionally, the cost of treatment for your emotional trauma falls under the category of medical expenses, and is therefore not taxable.
+- Emotional damages–The tax code excludes any damages intended to compensate you for emotional suffering (e.g., depression, emotional distress, PTSD) from taxable income.
+Additionally, the cost of treatment for your emotional trauma falls under the category of medical expenses and is therefore not taxable.

 - Property damage– If your vehicle sustained damages in the accident, the money you receive for repairs and replacement is generally not taxable.

 - Punitive damages– The Internal Revenue Code states that punitive damages may be subjected to taxation.
 This is because punitive damages are intended to punish the behavior of the at-fault party rather than to help the victim recover.